f5devcentral/f5-rseries-training/docs/rseries_troubleshooting.rst

 2.)
 Check port-group configuration and statistics.
 Ensure you are using F5 approved optics, as 3rd party optics are not offically supported.
 The **show portgroups** CLI command will provide detailed information about the optics installed in each port, as well as the current tx and rx power levels.
 This can be very helpful in troubleshooting link connectivity, cabling, or optics issues.
-In the output you will be able to see if approved F5 optics are being used, or unsupported 3rd party optics are inserted.
+In the output, you will be able to see if approved F5 optics are being used, or if unsupported 3rd party optics are inserted.
 F5 does not block the use of 3rd party optics, but it cannot guarantee their behavior, which is why only offical optics are recommended.
-IF F5 support suspects an issue related to 3rd party optics, you may be asked to replace them with offically supported F5 optics.
+If F5 support suspects an issue related to 3rd party optics, you may be asked to replace them with offically supported F5 optics.

 .. code-block:: bash